Civil wars of the Tetrarchy: War of Licinius and Maximinus Daza

-Meanwhile, to the east, on Galerius' death in 311 the eastern provinces were divided between Maximinus Daza and Licinius.
+Meanwhile, after Galerius died in 311, the eastern provinces were divided between Maximinus Daza and Licinius.
 Daza was unhappy that Licinius had been made senior emperor by Galerius, and took the first available opportunity to declare himself as emperor.
 Licinius held the eastern European provinces, while Daza took possession of the Asiatic provinces.

 In 312, while Constantine was fighting Maxentius, Daza was busy campaigning against the Armenians.
-He had returned to Syria by February 313 when he discovered the alliance that had been forged by Constantine and Licinius in Mediolanum.
-Deciding to take the initiative, Daza left Syria with 70,000 men and reached Bithynia, although harsh weather he encountered along the way had gravely weakened his army.
+He had returned to Syria by February 313 when he discovered the alliance that Constantine and Licinius had forged in Mediolanum.
+Deciding to take the initiative, Daza left Syria with 70,000 men and reached Bithynia, although the harsh weather he encountered along the way had gravely weakened his army.
 In April 313, he crossed the Bosporus and went to Byzantium, which was held by Licinius' troops.
 Undeterred, he took the town after an eleven-day siege.
 He moved to Heraclea, which he captured after a short siege, before moving his forces to the first posting station.
 With a much smaller body of men, possibly around 30,000, Licinius arrived at Adrianople while Daza was still besieging Heraclea.
-On 30 April 313, the two armies clashed at the Battle of Tzirallum, and in the ensuing battle Daza's forces were crushed.
+On 30 April 313, the two armies clashed at the Battle of Tzirallum, and in the ensuing battle, Daza's forces were crushed.
 Ridding himself of the imperial purple and dressing like a slave, Daza fled to Nicomedia.
 Believing he still had a chance to come out victorious, Daza attempted to stop the advance of Licinius at the Cilician Gates by establishing fortifications there.
-Unfortunately for Daza, Licinius' army succeeded in breaking through, forcing Daza to retreat to Tarsus where Licinius continued to press him on land and sea.
+Unfortunately for Daza, Licinius' army succeeded in breaking through, forcing Daza to retreat to Tarsus, where Licinius continued to press him on land and sea.
 The war between them only ended with Daza's death in August 313.